Sign In

 General running duties for the department.

 This can be putting the kettle on for tea/coffee to keeping the talent comfortable.
-MUAs will be hard at work from the early hours of the morning, knowing how to make good coffee is vital - do not plunge that french press too soon!
+MUAs will be hard at work from the early hours of the morning, knowing how to make good coffee is vital - do not plunge that cafetiere too soon!
 Actors can be in makeup for some time (especially if intricate makeup or wigs are applied) so offer refreshments when you are free to do so, it helps to write down how everyone takes their tea/coffee to save on asking each time.
-Running duties will require you to use some initiative, for example, if the trailer is hotter than the sun see if you can find a fan; if it's glacial, ask production for a heater.
+Running duties will require you to use some initiative, for example, if the bus is hotter than the sun see if you can find a fan; if its glacial, ask production for a heater.

 Information gathering.